Organisational & Executive Social Media Policies & Guides

 • They waste valuable time stressing and guessing about what to say

-This service helps organisations address gaps in understanding, skills and confidence - when it comes to developing and maintaining a public presence.
+I help organisations address gaps in understanding, skills and confidence when it comes to developing and maintaining a public presence.

 I work with Local Councils, Boards, Executive Teams and Organisations to develop a clear, practical social media policy and an accompanying guide that gives people confidence in how they can show up publicly - without scripts, spin, or unnecessary restriction.